-With high currents and where several single-stranded cables are used instead of multiplestranded cables, high temperatures can result in the cable entry area due to induced eddy currents.
-This can result in material damage or even a machine failure.
+With high currents and where several single-stranded cables are used instead of multiple-stranded cables, high temperatures can result in the cable entry area due to induced eddy currents.
+A short-circuit and an explosion may occur.
+This can result in death, serious injury, or material damage.